wilsonmar/Salesforce/README.md

 ## <a name="LaborDemand"> Labor Demand</a>
 Strong and growing.
   * Growth rate 35% year-over-year
+  * Even Salesforce has not be profitable, its market value is $48 billion dollars.
+  * Microsoft's $50 billion offer was rejected.
+  * The prediction is for a buyout from Oracle, where Salesforce CEO Benoitt had worked.

 Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle.
 So you're not as much forced to work for large consulting firms living out of hotels.